 If you do opt for a theme and plan on going clubbing be sure to run it by the venue first.
 Most clubs are forgiving to hen parties but you don’t want to end up stuck in the rain.
 If you are stuck for nightlife options we have great partnerships with various clubs across many cities and can usually get drinks and reserved areas thrown in as well.

 Don’t make organising a hen party needlessly complicated for everyone.
 It just risks getting everyone separated and upset on the hen party.
 If you’re organising pub crawls you’re far better off having a guide otherwise you’re likely to all be split up with some having a great night and others stuck in a pub by their lonesome.
 Keep it nice and easy and try getting hold of everyone’s numbers before going.

 Finally Have An Amazing Time

-Most importantly enjoy the day.
+After organising a hen party that the bride will love the most important thing now to do is enjoy the day.
 You deserve it!
 We know how tough it can be organising a hen party so pour yourself a glass and relax.

 Have a look through our hen party destinations for some ideas to get started!